sheetal216/Maze-Runner/README.md

 To play game you need to run following command in terminal:

-1. If you are server, then run `make game`.
+1. If you are server, then compile by `make game`.

-2. Now run `./game S` to make client-hosting-server.
+2. Now compile `./game S` to make client-hosting-server.

-3. If you are a client then run `make game` after server run command.
+3. If you are a client then compile`make game` after server run command.

 4. Run `./game C <IP ADDRESS>`

+5. **First Run the code from server side**

+# Links